java main methodjava main method

 }Code language: Java (java)

-You had to write a lot of boilerplate code here – code that would be the same in every Java program.
-The only thing you want to say is: “Please print the text ‘Hello World!’.”
+Here you had to write a whole lot of so-called “boilerplate code” – code that would be the same in every Java program.
+Yet the only thing you actually want to say is: “Please print the text ‘Hello World!’.”

 void main() {